-Welcome to Paschal Elementary's Orff Instrumental Ensemble website.
+Welcome to Paschal Elementary's Orff Percussion Ensemble website.
 Fourth grade students are selected for this group based on character and skill.
 Assessments will take place the first two weeks of school during specials.
 Rehearsals are Tuesdays and Thursdays after school 3:20pm-4:00pm.
 It is extremely important for Orff members to attend these afternoon rehearsals.

 The group performs on xylophones, glockenspiels, metallophones, recorders, drums, and other various pitched and unpitched instruments - including body percussion!
 The group also explores movement and often creates movement to complement the music.

-Students have the opportunity to play several times throughout the year including Fall, Winter, and Spring performances; here is the schedule:
+Students have the opportunity to play throughout the year.